 Want to get the look?
 Shop these window shutter from California Shutters (opens in new tab)

-Louvered shutters are a good alternative if there's not enough wall space to fold solid shutters right back, and if you want to be able to create a private space – ideal if the bedroom is overlooked – or to adjust the light levels during the day (perhaps the bedroom is south-facing and needs a spot of light filtering during the day?).
+Louvered shutters are a good alternative type of window treatment if there's not enough wall space to fold solid shutters right back, and if you want to be able to create a private space – ideal if the bedroom is overlooked – or to adjust the light levels during the day (perhaps the bedroom is south-facing and needs a spot of light filtering during the day?).

 Tier-on-tier shutters like these allow you to keep the top half open and the bottom half closed during the day, too.